AhsanulBariRomi/ahsanul-bari.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Md.
 Ahsanul Bari (Romi).
-At present I am doing MSc in <a href="https://tu-dresden.de/ing/informatik/studium/studienangebot/master-studiengaenge/distributed-systems-engineering"> Distributed System Engineering</a> from <a href="https://tu-dresden.de/">Technische Universität Dresden</a>.<br />
+At present I am doing M.Sc. in <a href="https://tu-dresden.de/ing/informatik/studium/studienangebot/master-studiengaenge/distributed-systems-engineering"> Distributed System Engineering</a> from <a href="https://tu-dresden.de/">Technische Universität Dresden</a>.<br />
+And also working as a Student Assistent - Web Development at <a href="https://www.mgt.tum.de/">TUM School of Management</a>,<a href="https://www.tum.de/">Technical University of Munich</a>. <br />

 I have completed B.Sc. in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
 After graduation, I served the IT Development Division of <a href="https://www.dutchbanglabank.com/"> Dutch Bangla bank Ltd</a> as a Software Developer.

-My research interests include, but are not limited to, Data Science, Deep Learning, Metaheuristic Algorithms.<br /></div>
+My research interests include, but are not limited to, Metaheuristic Algorithms, Data Science, Deep Learning.<br /></div>

-I had the opportunity to serve AUST CSE Society as <b> General Secretary </b> in 2018 and later as <b> Vice President</b> in 2019.
+To highlight my leadership activities I would like to mention that I had the opportunity to serve AUST CSE Society as <b> General Secretary </b> in 2018 and later as <b> Vice President</b> in 2019.
 For more info please go through the [Activities](https://ahsanulbariromi.github.io/ahsanul-bari.github.io/activities/)<br />

 **For additional information, please check out my [CV](https://ahsanulbariromi.github.io/ahsanul-bari.github.io/cv/).**

 ## Recent News
+- <span style="color:Blue"> [Feb 2024] </span> - Started working as Student Assistant(Web Development) in [TU Munich](https://www.tum.de/).
 - <span style="color:Blue"> [Oct 2023] </span> - Moved to Germany and started MSc in [Distributed System Engineering](https://tu-dresden.de/ing/informatik/studium/studienangebot/master-studiengaenge/distributed-systems-engineering) in [Technische Universität Dresden](https://tu-dresden.de/).
 - <span style="color:Blue"> [Jan 2023] </span> - Being a key member of the govt. campaign <b> [Cashless Bangladesh, Smart Bangladesh.](https://thefinancialexpress.com.bd/economy/cashless-bd-campaign-starts-in-dhaka-1674098317) </b> As I have been working with the <b>[BanglaQR](https://sslcommerz.com/bangla-qr/)</b> project from the beginning.
 - <span style="color:Blue"> [Jan 2023] </span> - Training on Money Laundering and Terrorism Funding activities Conducted by Dutch Bangla Bank Training wing.